digiscot/digiscot-website/pages/projects/crookston-community-group.md

 ### Planned project milestones

-* Complete the first 6 months worth of IT training: April 2016
+* Programme is planned and advertised.
+January 2016
-* Complete the second 6 months worth of IT training: October 2016
+* Class starts in Febuary 2016

 ### Planned outputs and outcomes